6 Tips for Bringing a Bike to Burning Man 2023

 • Buy a used bike on craigslist.
 You can probably get a decent bike on Craigslist that isn’t a cheap Walmart bike.
 Watch out for cheaply made bikes being resold.
 Check the Bike Blue Book for info (and fair price) on the bike you’re buying.

 • Buy a good starter commuter bike around $300-$500 at your local bike shop.
 This is pricier than what people usually tell you when buying a Burning Man bike, but this will be useful for much more than Burning Man, making this money well spent compared to $100 on department store trash.
 Watch out for small bike shops that only sell high end bikes that are unnecessary for Burning Man.
 A large bike shop or sports store like REI or Sports Basement will have more options on the lower tier end.
 Don’t forget to get one with wider tires!
+Note: The C7 or M7 can be found at Mike’s Bikes if you have one nearby.

 3. How to Prepare Your Bike For the Playa